aveniridm/envion/README.md

 # Envion

-**Envion** is an ecosystem in Pure Data designed for algorithmic composition, musique concrète, and experimental sound processing.
+**Envion** is an ecosystem in Pure Data designed for algorithmic and procedural sound design composition, musique concrète, and experimental sound processing.
 It includes tools for slicing, dynamic envelopes, texture generation, and multi-channel management.

 > ### What is?